-And, y’all, the stylists where I go make good money – and they travel to Italy and France for training.
+And, y’all, the stylists where at the salon I use make good money – and they travel to Italy and France for training.

 I wouldn’t want my stylist doing my heart surgery if I ever needed it, but I wouldn’t want my heart surgeon coloring my hair, either.
 We all have different gifts and talents.
-Why is one person’s chosen profession held in esteem while another’s is looked down upon?
+Why do we hold one person’s chosen profession in esteem and look down on another’s?

 If a person is working and making an honest living to support himself and his (or her) family, he is worthy of respect.
 Period.

 A while back, we had septic tank problems.
 The guy who had to work on our tank has a very dirty job.
 I wouldn’t want to do it, but you know what?
 I sure was happy he was willing, able, and trained to do it.
 And, I paid him a pretty hefty sum for his willingness and ability to do such a “menial” job.

 My step-dad was a mechanic.
 My dad and two grandfathers were carpenters.
 They were not second-class, unsuccessful citizens.
 They played a vital role in our nation’s economy.
 We need all types of workers doing all kinds of jobs.
 To, once again, quote Mike Rowe: